AntonioDeNicola/eso-odp-site/docs/odp/energy-policy.md

 ### Policy assessment

 - **`policy_scenario`**: A hypothetical representation of how a policy or group of policies may unfold and affect a situation.
-- **`backcasted_scenario`**: A policy scenario that begins with a desired future and works backward to identify the actions required to reach it.
+- **`backcasting_scenario`**: A policy scenario that begins with a desired future and works backward to identify the actions required to reach it.
-- **`forecasted_scenario`**: A policy scenario that projects possible outcomes from current data, conditions, and trends.
+- **`forecasting_scenario`**: A policy scenario that projects possible outcomes from current data, conditions, and trends.
 - **`business-as-usual_scenario`**: A policy scenario representing the continuation of established conditions and practices without major policy changes.
 - **`policy_implication`**: A potential consequence, recommendation, or conclusion derived from policy analysis or evaluation.
 - **`Threat`**: A possible adverse condition or consequence forming part of a policy implication.